Panteleimon/The-lidar-method-contribution-to-information-theory-and-a-UAV-concept-utilizing-it/README.md

-A very helpful video to understand what does this technology but at the same time and how, by Professor Nicholas Coops responsible research team, Chair in Remote Sensing, University of British Columbia.
+A very helpful video to understand what does this technology do and how, by Professor Nicholas Coops responsible research team, Chair in Remote Sensing, University of British Columbia.

 Link: [https://www.youtube.com/watch?v=HfV7jJgrw4Q](https://www.youtube.com/watch?v=HfV7jJgrw4Q)